Policy Guidelines on Absences, Withdrawal, and Student Leaves of Absence

 The College of Dental Medicine expects that all candidates for degrees and certificates will be in attendance during consecutive periods (semester, years, or months, depending on the year of the curriculum) until the completion of the requirements for the degree or certificate.

-Students are strongly encouraged to attend all other lectures.
+Students are strongly encouraged to attend all lectures.
 Individual course directors may require attendance as part of the protocol for “passing” the course.

 Students are required to attend all small group sessions, preclinical sessions, and unrecorded lectures and laboratories.